dmvstar/node-red-contrib-send-form/README.md

 ## What's next?
 In the future, I definitely want to add more support for other data types, as well as more flexibility in the model.
 For example, I'd for users to be able to just pass in a file instead of read it from local.
 I developed this node for a very specific use case, which is why I haven't dived into all that yet.
 It's on my to-do list!

+## PS
+Depends on form-data-buffer - Fork from form-data that accepts Readable stream instead of file deps/form-data-buffer.7z must be installed manually